CodeHive08/News-Fetcher/README.md

 A simple Streamlit application that allows users to fetch news articles based on their interests.
-Users can input a news category (e.g., technology, sports, health) and receive relevant news articles from the NewsAPI.
+Users can input a news category (e.g., technology, sports, health) and receive relevant news articles from the NewsAPI. you can see the preview of the website here:https://newsfetcherz.streamlit.app/

 ## Features